 Coping with a teenager can be difficult for any parent, but teens with epilepsy pose additional problems.
 What if your teen won't take their medicine?
 Will they be safe driving?
 Will they put themselves at risk of having more seizures by drinking or taking drugs?

 Parents don't have complete control over their teens, as much as they may wish to.
 And letting your teen have greater independence is crucial for healthy development.
-Once your teen goes away to college or moves out of the home, you're going to have to have faith that she can take care of herself.
-The teenage years are the in-between time, when you must give up some control of your child's health so he or she can step in and begin taking charge.
+Once your teen goes away to college or moves out of the home, you're going to have to have faith that they can take care of themselves.
+The teenage years are the in-between time, when you must give up some control of your child's health so they can step in and begin taking charge.

 Epilepsy and Changes in Your Teen

 Adolescence is a volatile time both socially and biologically.
 A lot of profound changes are taking place.
-It's especially important that once a child hits puberty, he or she go back to the doctor for a check-up.
+It's especially important that once a child hits puberty, they go back to the doctor for a check-up.
 Yearly checkups are a great way to stay on top of problems before they develop in a growing teenager.
 It's possible that the physical changes of puberty may warrant an adjustment in your teen's medication.

 A lot of parents find that their teenager wants to stop taking medication.
 Some teens with epilepsy feel like they no longer need epilepsy drugs, or they don't want to be controlled by a drug.
 It's important that you make clear to your teen the risk of stopping medication.
 Teens may need to be reminded what it was like when they had regular seizures.
 Also, if they haven't had a seizure in some time, point out that the reason may be that their drugs are working.